Have a question about Nuremberg? Ask a local resident for special Nuremberg insider tips ...

 About 170 kilometers north of Munich, Nuremberg (German: Nürnberg), Bavaria, is located in the administrative region of Middle Franconia.
 Nuremberg is situated on the Pegnitz River and the Rhine-Main-Danube Canal, and is Franconia's largest city with more than 500,000 residents.
 The Nuremberg city walls, built between the 12th and 16th centuries, surround the old town of Nuremberg.
 Given its age, it is no surprise that Nuremberg is rich with historical, cultural, and other attractions.
 Key points of interest include the world famous Nuremberg Castle, Nuremberg Zoo, Germany’s largest museum of cultural history (Germanische Nationalmuseum), Albrecht Durer’s house, Nuremberg Toy Museum, one of the largest hospitals of the Middle Ages (the Heilig-Geist-Spital), the Craft Yard, Nuremberg State Theatre, Nuremberg Symphony Orchestra, the Documentation Center, Nazi Party Rallying Grounds, and several very important churches, including the Frauenkirche and St. Lorenz and St. Sebaldus churches.

-In addition, check out our selection of hand-selected and quality Nuremberg vacation rentals and holiday apartments.
+Check out our selection of hand-selected and quality Nuremberg vacation rentals and holiday apartments.